escobera/escobera.github.com/source/_posts/2012-04-09-nginx-plus-upload-module-and-carrierwave.markdown

 Now restart nginx and you're good to go. #NOT

-As soon as you try to upload anything nginx will complain about permissions or directories it could not found so lets fix that.
+As soon as you try to upload anything nginx will complain about permissions or directories it could not found.
+Lets fix that.

-I'm using 1 level deep directory hashing (set on `upload store`) so I'll have to manually create the directory structure and chown it to the user that runs nginx workers (in my case is rafa:rafa).
+I'm using 1 level deep directory hashing (set on `upload_store`) so I'll have to manually create the directory structure and chown it to the user that runs nginx workers (in my case is rafa:rafa).

 {% codeblock %}
 cd /web_apps/mysite/shared/uploads/tmp